DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/mocking-http-responses.md

 ---
 # Mocking HTTP Responses

-Mocking is useful when the tested app uses a piece of infrastructure that is difficult to deploy during the test run.
+Mocking is useful when the tested app uses infrastructure that is difficult to deploy during the test run.
 In this instance, you can intercept requests to this resource and mock the responses using TestCafe.

 * [Creating a Mocker](#creating-a-mocker)
 * [The onRequestTo Method](#the-onrequestto-method)